 A Special Event Permit is required for planned activities (races, parades, festivals, demonstrations, film and video, etc.) that occur on City of Ashland streets, parks, sidewalks or other public grounds.
 Complete your Permit Application and email to SpecialEvents@ashland.or.us.
-For more information, please see the Special Event Policy by clicking HERE.
+For more information, please see the Special Event Policy.

 Applicants requesting to hold events at City facilities, Lithia Park or the Bandshell should first complete the APRC Special Event Application.
 Complete information at ashland.or.us/SpecialEventApplication.
 If your event occurs exclusively on APRC property, a Special Event Permit is not required by the City.

 Below are the current rules governing parade permits: